thindil/steamsky/bin/doc/MODDING.md

 ## Traders ships name
-To change which word in ship names is used to determine trader ship (needed for friendly trader random event), open file *game.dat* in *data* directory and edit like which starts with TradersName.
+To change which word in ship names is used to determine trader ship (needed for friendly trader random event), open file *game.dat* in *data* directory and edit line which starts with TradersName.
 Value after equal sign can be any single word.

 ## Characters attributes